My Main Page with Links to My Other

 taxes.
 Parents contribute a huge number of social and economic goods to society

-and do not get a just return for their contributions.
-We have a nation
+and do not get a just return, a nation

 revamping itself to serve the well being of adults without minor children.